 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles

-If your family member receives behavior intervention services funded by insurance, WRC is able to assist with insurance Co-Payments, Co-Insurance, and Deductibles should your family meet income requirements.
-(Welfare & Institutions Code 4659.1).
+If your family member receives behavior intervention funded by insurance, WRC is able to assist with insurance co-payments, co-insurance, and deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).

-Social skills classes are time-limited classes intended to improve interpersonal skills, social interactions and pragmatic language.
-Classes use a detailed curriculum with measurable outcomes.
-Parent/caregiver participation is required!
+These time-limited classes help to improve interpersonal skills, social interactions and pragmatic language.
+Parent/caregiver participation is required.

 Westside Family Resource and Empowerment Center (WFREC)

-Our parent run center offers a variety of support groups, trainings, community resources and referrals to valuable generic resources.
-For more information, please call 310-258-4063 or visit http://wfrec.org/.
+Our parent-run center offers support groups, trainings, community resources and referrals to generic resources.
+Call (310) 258-4063 or visit www.wfrec.org

 Support Groups and Training Opportunities